jaureguio/coursesPlayground/javascript/react/kcd-react-beginners-guide.md

 In situations where some pieces of state belonging to a particular component is needed inside another component at the same React tree level (i.e. a sibling component), the way to proceed is to 'lift up' the state from the former component into the *nearest common parent component* of all the elements that needs to interact with that state, from where we can then pass it down (both the actual state value and a mechanism for updating that state).

   - It is important to note that in many occasions, an application refactoring or modification make a previous state lifting unnecessary, so we have to remember to *colocate* back the state into the component that actually uses.
 This helps improving maintainability of our components/apps in the long run.

+## Make HTTP Requests with React

+Retriving and/or persisting data from a server is a basic operation in any useful application.
+This actions can be done by means of HTTP requests, which are inherently asynchronous operations in nature and because of this, *side-effects*.
+We need to handle different states in our app to reflect asynchronous changes occuring because of side-effects triggered by the requests.

+React.useEffect hooks is the place intended to deal with operation that generates side-effects so we need to put the asynchronous code inside of this hook and base on the different stages of the request, manipulate a piece of state to control whats rendered to the page.

+  - The simplest approach possible to perform HTTP requests uses the browser's window fetch API which returns a `promise` which allows to handle asynchronous operations in a synchronous-like manner.

+## Handle HTTP Errors with React

+>Sometimes a server request fails and we need to display a helpful error message to the user.

+We can handle failed HTTP requests using `.catch` method on the request promise, passing a callback where both a status and error state variables are handled to update the state of the application accordingly.

+With respect to the `status` state variable:

+> A common mistake people make is to create a state variable called `isLoading` and set that to `true` or `false`.
+Instead, we can set a `status` variable which can be set to `idle`, `pending`, `resolved` or `rejected`.

+## React Dev Tools

+## Build and Deploy a React Application with Codesandbox, GitHub, and Netlify